SwissDataScienceCenter/renku-python/CONTRIBUTING.rst

       $ git clone git@github.com:your_name_here/renku.git

 3. Ensure you have your development environment set up.
-For this we encourage usage of `pipenv` (other virtual environment tools could be used as well) `pyenv`:
+For this we encourage usage of `pipenv` and `pyenv`:

    .. code-block:: console